alexandre-pecorilla/pyRoutstr/README.md

 # pyRoutstr v1.0

-A GUI client for Routstr - Access the best proprietary and open-source AI models with Bitcoin payments.
+Python desktop client for Routstr with Tor compatibility.

-✨ **Nothing beats reality** ✨
+🏆 Get access to the best AI models—including ChatGPT, Claude, Grok, and many others—for every budget.
+No personal info, no monthly subscriptions.
+Starts as low as 500 SATS (~50 cents). 🛑 100% censorship-resistant.

 ## Features